WebMaestroFr/Travel-Routes-Wordpress-Plugin/README.txt

 Use the map as a widget, and pick your own colors to customize it.
 It is a SVG map that react to users actions (mouse over posts and terms links, click on route line...).

+Ask your questions on [the plugin page](http://webmaestro.fr/travel-routes-wordpress-plugin/ "Plugin Page").

 [See the demo](http://ouestetienne.com "Demo") !

-This plugin is in beta, I published it for tests, [contributions](https://github.com/WebMaestroFr/Travel-Routes-Wordpress-Plugin "GitHub") and feedback.
+This plugin is open for [contributions](https://github.com/WebMaestroFr/Travel-Routes-Wordpress-Plugin "GitHub").

 == Installation ==